Roman aqueduct: Civic and domestic

-Rome's first aqueduct (312 BC) discharged at very low pressure and at a more-or-less constant rate in the city's main trading centre and cattle-market, probably into a low-level, cascaded series of troughs or basins; the upper for household use, the lower for watering the livestock traded there.
+Rome's first aqueduct (312 BC) discharged at very low pressure and at a more-or-less constant rate in the city's main trading centre and cattle market, probably into a low-level, cascaded series of troughs or basins; the upper for household use, the lower for watering the livestock traded there.
 Most Romans would have filled buckets and storage jars at the basins and carried the water to their apartments; the better-off would have sent slaves to perform the same task.
 The outlet's elevation was too low to offer any city household or building a direct supply; the overflow drained into Rome's main sewer, and from there into the Tiber.
-Most inhabitants still relied on well-water and rainwater.
+Most inhabitants still relied on well water and rainwater.
 At this time, Rome had no public baths.
 The first was probably built in the next century, based on precursors in neighbouring Campania; a limited number of private baths and small, street-corner public baths would have had a private water supply, but once aqueduct water was brought to the city's higher elevations, large and well-appointed public baths and fountains were built throughout the city.
 Public baths and fountains became distinctive features of Roman civilization, and the baths, in particular, became important social centres.

 The majority of urban Romans lived in multi-storeyed blocks of flats (insulae).
-Some blocks offered water services, but only to tenants on the more expensive, lower floors; the rest would have drawn their water gratis from public fountains.
+Some blocks offered water services, but only to tenants on the more expensive, lower floors; the other tenants would have drawn their water gratis from public fountains.
 During the Imperial era, lead production (mostly for pipes) became an Imperial monopoly, and the granting of rights to draw water for private use from state-funded aqueducts was made an imperial privilege.
 The provision of free, potable water to the general public became one among many gifts to the people of Rome from their emperor, paid for by him or by the state.
-In 33BC, Marcus Agrippa built or subsidised 170 public bath-houses during his aedileship.
+In 33 BC, Marcus Agrippa built or subsidised 170 public bath-houses during his aedileship.
 In Frontinus's time (c.
-40 – 103 AD), around 10% of Rome's aqueduct water was used to supply 591 public fountains, among which were 39 lavishly decorative fountains which Frontinus calls munera.
-According to one of several much later regionaries, by the end of the 4th century AD Rome's aqueducts within the City - 19 of them, according to the regionary - fed 11 large public baths, 965 smaller public bathhouses and 1,352 public fountains.
+40–103 AD), around 10% of Rome's aqueduct water was used to supply 591 public fountains, among which were 39 lavishly decorative fountains that Frontinus calls munera.
+According to one of several much later regionaries, by the end of the 4th century AD, Rome's aqueducts within the City – 19 of them, according to the regionary – fed 11 large public baths, 965 smaller public bathhouses and 1,352 public fountains.